digital-asset/daml/docs/source/daml/intro/1_Token.rst

 ..
 Graphic with timeline inactive -> create -> active -> archive -> inactive

+Individual contracts are *immutable* in the sense that an active contract can not be changed.
+You can only change the *active contract set* by creating new contract, or archiving old.

 DAML specifies what transactions are legal on a DAML Ledger.
 The rules the DAML code specifies are collectively called a *DAML model* or *contract model*.

 DAML files and modules